kildom/deprecated/doc/First Stage Packets.md

 AES-DCFB decryption algorithm is the same, except halfs of the key are switched.

+Key is 32 bytes long.
+It must be chosen randomly.
+Halfs of the key must be unrelated to provide full security.

 AES-DCFB provides:
    * full data security
    * error propagation